the1laz/cgateweb/README.md

 cgateweb
 ========
-This repository is no longer maintained, I'd recommend grabbing a look at some of the forks which have added functionality and are probably more current, there's a couple linked below.
+This repository is no longer maintained, I'd recommend having a look at some of the forks which have added functionality and are probably more current, there's a couple linked below.
 ========

 MQTT interface for C-Bus lighting written in Node.js